cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 At their core, we can describe ships based on their technical stats, such as attributes and derived attributes of a character.
-These numbers are one thing, it is important to get a feel for the ship, especially if it is the character\'s one provided by their Patreon.
+These numbers are one thing, it is important to get a feel for the ship, especially if it is the character's one provided by their Patreon.
 We should be thinking about quirks, colour, internal appearance, and those sorts of things that are not reflected in the rules but are influential nonetheless.
 It will further the immersion and attachment